ibm-cloud-docs/vpc/block_storage_vpc_expandable_boot_volume.md

 ### Modifying a Linux OS for expanded boot volumes
 {: #modifying-the-linux-os-expanded-boot-volume}

 The following example is based on CentOS Linux 7.
 Instructions for other Linux distributions can vary.
 After you increased the volume capacity from 100 GB to 250 GB, you can log in to the virtual server instance to validate the increase.
-Then, increase the partition and the expand the file system on the volume.
+Then, increase the partition and then expand the file system on the volume.

 Extending a file system is a moderately risky operation.
 Consider taking a snapshot of the volume to prevent data loss.
 {: tip}